 - Submit all three together in person at either the Phoenix or Tucson customer service centers or by mail to the Phoenix office.

 - Make sure the printed name, signatures, addresses, and county of residences on the application are identical to the information on the bond.

-Processing an application an issuing the commission certificate may take up to four weeks.
-However, an applicant may request to expedite the application process for an additional $25 fee, which reduces the process time to 2-3 business days.
+Note: The standard processing time for notary applications takes four weeks.
+An applicant or a renewing notary public may request to expedite the application process for an additional $25 fee, which reduces the processing time to two to three business days.

 Can a non-resident become a notary in Arizona?

-No. An individual who is not a resident of Arizona for income tax purposes, and who does not claim an individual, primary residence in Arizona on state and federal tax returns, does not qualify for an Arizona notary public commission.
+No. An individual who is not a resident of Arizona for income tax purposes and who does not claim an individual residence in Arizona as his or her primary residence on state and federal tax returns does not qualify for an Arizona notary public commission.